rydmike/flex_color_scheme/README.md

 ## Tutorial

-Below we will go through the key topics in each of the 5 examples and explain them.
+In this tutorial we go through all the bundled examples and explain them.
 For simplicity the example applications do not use any advanced state management solution.
-The key part to each example is always in the used stateful **MaterialApp**, where all the scheme setup for the themes are made in these demos.
-The rest of the content in the examples are just there to make a relevant visual presentation of the resulting theme from the used **FlexColorScheme**.
+The key part to each example is always in the used stateful **MaterialApp**, where all the scheme setup for the themes are made.
+The rest of the content in the examples is just there to make a relevant visual presentation of the resulting theme from the used color scheme.

 ### HomePage for the Examples

 The content of the `HomePage` in all these examples is not really so relevant for using `FlexColorScheme` based application theming.
 The critical parts are in the example `MaterialApp` theme definitions.
 The `HomePage` just contains UI to visually show what the defined themes look like when used in an application with commonly used Widgets.
-It also allows interaction with a few FlexColorScheme APIs in example 5.
-All examples use the optional theme mode switch `FlexThemeModeSwitch` to do the theme mode switching.
+In example 5 we can also make interactive changes to used FlexColorScheme API values to see and learn how they work.

-In the examples we pass in the `FlexSchemeData` we used for the active theme to the application's `HomePage`.
+In all the examples we pass in the `FlexSchemeData` we used for the active theme to the application's `HomePage`.
-This is not really needed in order to use `FlexColorScheme` schemes based themes, but we use it to be able to show the active theme's name and description in the examples.
-We also use it for the 3-way theme mode switch `FlexThemeModeSwitch`, that uses the scheme colors in its toggle widget for its custom theme mode option buttons.
+This is not really needed in order to use `FlexColorScheme` based themes, but we use it to be able to show the active theme name and its description in the examples.
+We also use its color data for the 3-way theme mode switch `FlexThemeModeSwitch`, that uses the light and ark scheme colors in its theme toggle widget for the theme mode option buttons that also show the 4 main colors in the active light and dark scheme.

 ### Optional FlexThemeModeSwitch

-One feature on the `HomePage` that can be interesting is the `FlexThemeModeSwitch`, which is the UI for the 3-way theme mode toggle switch used in the examples to change theme mode.
+One special feature on the `HomePage` of all the examples is the `FlexThemeModeSwitch`.
+It is the UI Widget used for the 3-way theme mode switch used in all the examples to change the active theme mode.

 <img src="https://github.com/rydmike/flex_color_scheme/blob/master/resources/theme_mode_switch.png?raw=true" alt="theme mode switch" width="350"/>

-Using it is very simple, pass it the selected theme mode, the active `FlexSchemeData` scheme and check the `onThemeModeChanged` callback for changes, and act on it in the `MaterialApp`.
+Using it is very simple, give it the active theme mode, the active `FlexSchemeData` scheme and use the `onThemeModeChanged` callback for changes, and act on it in the `MaterialApp` `themeMode`.

 ```dart
 FlexThemeModeSwitch(